 NTU is the first UK university to introduce SCALE-UP across an extensive range of subjects.
 In an evaluation of the 33 NTU SCALE-UP pilot modules in 2013-14, teaching staff reported greater student engagement with materials and more interaction between peers and the tutor, leading to increased conceptual understanding.

-Building on this initial success, NTU invested in new bespoke SCALE-UP rooms – of which there are now 12 across two campuses, and recruited further academic staff to the approach.
-SCALE-UP is now used on over 50 modules, in subjects as diverse as Law, History, Physics, Business, and Architecture.
+Building on this initial success, NTU invested in new bespoke SCALE-UP rooms – of which there are now 17 across two campuses, and recruited further academic staff to the approach.
+SCALE-UP is now used on over 249 modules, in subjects as diverse as Law, History, Physics, Business, and Architecture and is within 50% of our Undergraduate courses, meaning that 47% of full-time undergraduates experience at least one SCALE-UP module in an academic year.
 NTU has hosted an international SCALE-UP conference and shared pilot findings widely.
 SCALE-UP sits within our wider Success for All programme, led by the Vice-Chancellor.